Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Introduction

 The analogous discrete procedure involves forming the $N\times N$ bistochastic kernel matrix

 with diagonal matrices

-Being stochastic, $\matr{P}$ can be interpreted as the transition probability matrix of a Markov chain of $N$ states.
-In addition, its eigenvalues are within the interval $[0,1]\subset\Rbb$, with its largest eigenvalue being equal to one and having a constant corresponding eigenvector.
+Being a stochastic matrix, $P$ can be interpreted as the transition probability matrix of a Markov chain of $N$ states.
+As a result, its eigenvalues are within the interval $[0,1]\subset\Rbb$, with its leading eigenvalue being equal to one.
+More generally, $P$ induces a self-adjoint Markov operator on $L^2(\Ubb,\mu)$, which preserves integrals, positive functions and constant functions \cite{Lasota1994}.

-Maintaining symmetry while normalizing a kernel matrix ensures that the resulting matrix has an eigenvalue decomposition.
-In the continuous setting, this means that the eigenfunctions of the associated kernel integral operator define an orthonormal basis of $L^2(X,\mu)$.
-We are going to use this fact to define the spatiotemporal patterns of a dynamical system in Section \ref{sec:application}.
-As mentioned above, one motivating reason for working with a bistochastic kernel is that the associated kernel integral operator's largest eigenvalue is equal to one and has a corresponding constant eigenfunction.
+Maintaining symmetry while normalizing a kernel matrix ensures that the resulting matrix has a real eigenvalue decomposition with orthogonal eigenvectors.
+In the continuous setting, this means that the eigenfunctions of the associated kernel integral operator define an orthonormal basis of $L^2(\Ubb,\mu)$.
+We are going to use this property to extract spatiotemporal patterns from a dynamical system in Section \ref{sec:application}.
+As mentioned above, one motivating reason for working with an ergodic bistochastic kernel integral operator is that its leading eigenvalue is equal to one and the leading eigenfunction is constant.
 This property is useful for proving convergence of Galerkin approximation schemes based on the obtained eigenfunctions \cite{Das2019}.
-Finally, ensuring that the eigenvalues of a symmetric matrix are within the interval $[0,1]$ has computational benefits as well, since it eliminates the possibility of unbounded growth of a vector under repeated applications of the matrix.